-Planting bulbs, corms and tubers is an easy way to ensure colourful displays in your garden, particularly in spring before the rest of the garden has woken from its winter dormancy.
+Planting flower bulbs, corms and tubers is an easy way to ensure a colourful display in your garden, particularly in spring before the rest of the garden has woken from its winter dormancy.
+Bulbs can be planted in containers or borders, and look particularly effective when naturalised in grass.

 Always plant bulbs with the pointed growing tip facing upwards.
-If it isn't clear which is the top then try planting bulbs on their side.
-Some tuberous plants such as Begonias will be flatter than bulbs and don't have an obvious growing point.
+If it isn't clear which is the top, then try planting bulbs on their side.
+Some tuberous plants such as begonias will be flatter than bulbs and don't have an obvious growing point.
 Position them just below the compost surface with the indented side facing upwards.

 Water bulbs in containers regularly as they begin to grow, and continue throughout their flowering period.
 Once the foliage begins to die back you can gradually reduce watering as they enter their dormant period.